 - Women's Health Nurse Practitioner (WHNP) (74 credit hours)

 On campus residencies are required during the online programs.
 These dates are scheduled in advance and communicated on the schedule for the semester.
-Faculty will provide more information prior to each scheduled on-campus residency.
+Faculty will provide more information prior to each scheduled on-campus residency which occurs during your clinical coursework.

-- The changing demands of this nation's complex healthcare environment require the highest level of scientific knowledge and practice expertise to assure quality patient outcomes.
-The Institute of Medicine, Joint Commission, Robert Wood Johnson Foundation, and other authorities have called for re-conceptualizing educational programs that prepare today’s health professionals.
+The changing demands of this nation's complex healthcare environment require the highest level of scientific knowledge and practice expertise to assure quality patient outcomes.
+The Institute of Medicine, Joint Commission, Robert Wood Johnson Foundation, American Association of Colleges of Nursing (AACN) and other authorities have called for re-conceptualizing educational programs that prepare today’s health professionals.

-- Some of the many factors building momentum for change in nursing education at the graduate level include: the rapid expansion of knowledge underlying practice; increased complexity of patient care; national concerns about the quality of care and patient safety; shortages of nursing personnel which demands a higher level of preparation for leaders who can design and assess care; shortages of doctorally-prepared nursing faculty; and increasing educational expectations for the preparation of other members of the healthcare team.
+Some of the many factors building momentum for change in nursing education at the graduate level include: the rapid expansion of knowledge underlying practice; increased complexity of patient care; national concerns about the quality of care and patient safety; shortages of nursing personnel which demands a higher level of preparation for leaders who can design and assess care; shortages of doctorally-prepared nursing faculty; and increasing educational expectations for the preparation of other members of the healthcare team (AACN, 2004 Position statement on the practice doctorate in Nursing).

 Nursing is moving in the direction of other health professions in the transition to the DNP.
 Medicine (MD), Dentistry (DDS), Pharmacy (PharmD), Psychology (PsyD), Physical Therapy (DPT), and Audiology (AudD) all offer practice doctorates.

-- BSN from a college or university nationally recognized by a nursing accrediting agency (CCNE or NLNAC)
+- BSN from a college or university nationally recognized by a nursing accrediting agency (CCNE or ACEN)

 - Minimum cumulative Grade Point Average of 3.2 for the last 60 hours of the BSN program on a 4.0 scale